-Green Heart Louisville, a five-year project through UofL, is attempting to be a part of the solution, as it plans to plant approximately 8,000 trees in South Louisville neighborhoods and study their health effects on residents.
+Green Heart Louisville, a five-year project through UofL, wants to be a part of the solution, planting about 8,000 trees in South Louisville neighborhoods and studying their effect on residents’ health.
 Planting began Oct.
-5 with the help of Louisville Grows, a nonprofit organization, which is canvassing and coordinating the planting of various trees and shrubs on private residential property.
+5 with the help of nonprofit Louisville Grows, which is canvassing and coordinating the planting of trees and shrubs on private, residential property.

-“This is sort of a very unique way of looking at nature and how we relate to nature within our urban environments,” said Dr. Aruni Bhatnagar, director of UofL’s Envirome Institute, which is spearheading the project.
-“And by understanding this link, we might be able to provide a way forward — not only for places in Louisville, but cities around the world.”
+“This is sort of a very unique way of looking at nature and how we relate to nature within our urban environments,” said Dr. Aruni Bhatnagar, director of UofL’s Christina Lee Brown Envirome Institute, which is heading the project.
+“And by understanding this link, we might be able to provide a way forward, not only for places in Louisville but cities around the world.”

-Consider this: According to the State of the Air 2019 report from the American Lung Association, Jefferson County received an “F” grade for high ozone days from 2015-2017.
-For high particle pollution days, they received a “B” grade.
-“Both ozone and particle pollution are dangerous to public health and increase the risk of premature death and other serious health effects like lung cancer, asthma attacks, cardiovascular damage and so forth,” Shannon Baker, advocacy director for the American Lung Association in Kentucky, said.
+Consider this: According to the State of the Air 2019 report from the American Lung Association, Jefferson County received an “F” for high ozone days from 2015 to 2017.
+For high particle pollution days, it got a “B.” “Both ozone and particle pollution are dangerous to public health and increase the risk of premature death and other serious health effects like lung cancer, asthma attacks, cardiovascular damage and so forth,” Shannon Baker, advocacy director for the American Lung Association in Kentucky, said.

-Trees are capable of removing significant amounts of air pollution from cities, so losing them can harm your health — both physical and mental.
-But between 2004 and 2012, Louisville lost about 54,000 trees per year, according to the city’s 2015 Urban Tree Canopy Assessment.
+Trees can remove significant amounts of air pollution, so losing them can harm your health — physical and mental.
+Between 2004 and 2012, Louisville lost about 54,000 trees per year, according to the city’s 2015 Urban Tree Canopy Assessment.
 In Louisville, the declining tree canopy also contributed to the formation of an urban heat island, a phenomenon where a city’s core has a hotter temperature than its edges.

 Green Heart covers six communities in South Louisville, including Oakdale, Wilder Park, Taylor-Berry, Beechmont, Jacobs and Hazelwood.
 According to Bhatnagar, these neighborhoods were selected because they are middle income and racially diverse, and also because they are near the Watterson Expressway, which would give Green Heart the opportunity to measure how the residents are impacted by exposure to the freeway.

-Through a study that Green Heart is calling the Health Environment and Action in Louisville (HEAL), it is monitoring the blood pressure, cholesterol, liver function and heavy metal levels — among other vital numbers — of about 730 residents and will collect further data in 2021, after greening the area.
+Through a study that Green Heart is calling Health, Environment and Action in Louisville, or HEAL, it is monitoring the blood pressure, cholesterol, liver function and heavy metal levels — among other vital numbers — of about 730 residents and will collect further data in 2021, after greening the area.

 “That gave us, I think, a good jumping off bar to say, ‘We can create good, validated, vegetative buffers that could change these dynamics of air pollution and we’re seeing health differences,’” Keith said.
 “So why don’t we look at a larger population and explore that a little bit more in a bigger setting?”

-Community members Kimberly Werner and Tommy Hensley showed their dedication to the project by having the event take place on their lawn, which concluded with Green Heart planting a tree in their front yard.
+The event was held on the lawn of residents Kimberly Werner and Tommy Hensley, concluding with the planting of a tree in their front yard.
 The couple said they’re excited about the project and think the trees are “just gorgeous.”